On this page:

 The annual unsubsidized cost of the full Cardinal Care insurance premium for 2022-23, if enrollment begins in Autumn quarter, is $6,768 for single coverage.
 Stanford University will automatically pay a health insurance subsidy that covers part of the Cardinal Care premium for students who fall into one of categories below and who do not waive Cardinal Care coverage online via Axess.

 Health insurance subsidy eligibility and amounts are determined by the criteria below:

 For more information please visit the Vaden Health Center website.

 The Financial Aid Office has limited funds available to help graduate students dealing with challenging financial situations.
-These currently include the Family Grant Program, Emergency Grant-in-Aid Funds, the Graduate Student Aid Fund, and Graduate Housing Loans.
+These currently include the Graduate Cash Advance, Family Grant Program, Emergency Grant-in-Aid Funds, the Graduate Student Aid Fund, and Graduate Housing Loans.
 Please see below for details.

-The 2021-22 Graduate Family Grant application will be available in Fall 2021 and is available to all returning and newly admitted graduate students enrolled in a degree program.
+The 2022-23 Graduate Family Grant application is available to all returning and newly admitted graduate students enrolled in a degree program.
 Links to the program guidelines, frequently asked questions, and the application are available here.

 Emergency Grant-in-Aid Funds assist graduate students who experience a financial emergency or unanticipated expenses (e.g., medical or dental) causing financial hardship.
 This program is designed to assist those who cannot reasonably resolve their financial difficulty through fellowships or loans.
 Please note that students at the Graduate School of Business, Law School, and Medical School (MD program) are not eligible for this program; these students should contact their respective financial aid offices for assistance.
 For more detailed information and application procedures please refer to the Emergency Grant-In-Aid instructions and application form.